juniornelson123/phaser-cli/README.md

 # Phaser Generator

-  phaser-generator CLI is a template generator for the phaser js game framework, using Typescript (or ES6 soon).
+  phaser-generator is a template generator for the phaser js game framework, using Typescript (or ES6 soon).

 ## Instalation